KimberlyCameron79/bookingclient/BOOKINGREADME.txt

 a.
 Error debugging in Postman 404 message in duration of testing API, discovered a deficiency in my code to access the routes. "app.use"
 b.
 Decepreciated library dependencies.
-c. axios post request 404 errors.
-d.
-Booking.js functionality, the ability to choose a room to reserve.
-e.

 FAVORABLE PART OF PROCESS:
 a.
 Getting the Mongoose Database connected with Backend App.